MikolajKolek/oop-unit-tests-2025/README.md

 6. Commit your changes and push them
 7. Go to your repository on Github and create a pull request

-## code style
+## Code style
 This is recommended style guide for writing tests.
 While not necessary, following it will be highly appreciated.

 ### Classes
-In single java project there can exist only one class of given name.
-In order to avoid name conflicts prefix your test class with name and surname., e.g. `class JohnDoeTests {}`
+In a single java project there can exist only one class of a given name.
+In order to avoid name conflicts, prefix your test class with name and surname., e.g. `class JohnDoeTests {}`

 With `JUnit` you can group your tests in nested classes with `RunWith(@Enclosed.class)`